bilalrashid0197/bilalrashid0197/README.md

 ###### **What I am currently working on and more about me**:
 ***
-- 🌱 I’m currently learning Python and starting out on SQL
+% - 🌱 I’m currently learning Python and starting out on SQL
 - 📫 How to reach me: You can either message me on [Linkedin](https://www.linkedin.com/in/bilal-rashid-a04625198/) or can email me at [bilalrashid0197@gmail.com](gmail.com)
 - ⚡ Fun fact: I like all types of sports, especially basketball
 ###### **What I know and want to get better at**:
 ***
 - 🧑‍💻 Languages I work with: Python
-- 📝 Libraries I am familiar with: Pandas, Numpy, Matplotlib, Seaborn
+- 📝 Libraries I am familiar with: Pandas, Numpy, Matplotlib, Seaborn, SQL

 <!--
 Here are some ideas to get you started: